Restraining Order Lawyer In NJ – Fight a restraining order

 “Restraining orders cases are different than criminal matters, and I have a number of strategies that can help to have them thrown out.
 Here is an example restraining order case that I won recently.”

 I had a client who was faced with a restraining order filed against him by his ex-wife.
-The order was being filed due to an incident that allegedly occured when my client supposedly assaulted the aforementioned ex-wife when picking their kids up from school.
+The order was being filed due to an incident that allegedly occurred when my client supposedly assaulted the aforementioned ex-wife when picking their kids up from school.

 For a double whammy, his ex had also filed a criminal assault charge against him, in addition to the restraining order.
 This has its own series of terrible potential repercussions.